UBCSailbot/sailbot_workspace/.devcontainer/base-dev/README.md

 ### Debugging locally

-If you are getting build errors, it may be faster to debug locally:
+If you are getting build errors, it is faster to debug locally:

 1. Comment out the lines that cause, and that are after, the error
 2. Build a test image: `docker build -f base-dev.Dockerfile -t dev:debug .`